Amityville murders: Murders

-Around 6:30 p.m. on November 13, 1974, DeFeo, who was then 23, entered Henry's Bar in Amityville, Long Island, New York, and declared: "You got to help me!
+Around 6:30 p.m. on November 13, 1974, Ronald DeFeo entered Henry's Bar in Amityville, Long Island, New York, and declared: "You got to help me!
 I think my mother and father are shot!"
 DeFeo and a small group of people went to 112 Ocean Avenue, which was located near the bar, and found that DeFeo's parents were dead inside the house.
 One of the group, DeFeo's friend Joe Yeswit, made an emergency call to the Amityville Police Department, who searched the house and found that six members of the family were dead in their beds.

+Victims

-The victims were Ronald, Jr.'s parents, Ronald DeFeo, Sr., 43, and Louise DeFeo (née Brigante), also 43, and his four siblings, Dawn, 18; Allison, 13; Marc, 12; and John, 9.
+The victims were Ronald Jr.'s parents, Ronald DeFeo Sr., 43, and Louise DeFeo (née Brigante), also 43, and his four siblings, Dawn, 18; Allison, 13; Marc, 12; and John, 9.
 All of the victims had been shot with a .35 caliber lever action Marlin 336C rifle around 3:00 a.m. that day.
 The children had been killed by single shots, while the parents had each been shot twice.
 Physical evidence suggests that Louise DeFeo and her daughter Allison were awake at the time of their deaths.
 According to Suffolk County Police, all the victims were found lying face down in bed.
 The DeFeo family had occupied 112 Ocean Avenue since purchasing the house in 1965.
 The six victims were later buried in Saint Charles Cemetery nearby in Farmingdale.